Tknika/iom2040-shutdown-controller/README.md

 # IoM 2040 Shutdown Controller

-This service shuts down the IoM 2040 device when a push button (GND) connected to GPIO 3 is pressed.
+This service shuts down the IoM 2040 device when a push button (GND) connected to GPIO 3 is pressed AND shows the status of the IoM device throught a blue LED attached to the GPIO14.

 ## Installation